 It is important to be prepared for your hike in the Algarve as the facilities along the way are limited.
 Sunscreen and sunglasses are a must as there is limited shade on the trail.
 We forgot our sunglasses, so luckily our hotel had some to give us.
 Be sure to also bring along some water, a reusable water bottle (like this one) is the best option for the environment.

 If you want to go in the water at one of the beaches, then be sure to bring your swimsuit and a towel (this one is fast drying and compact).
-Maybe even some snorkel gear if you would like to see some fish!
+Maybe even some snorkel gear (or snorkel gear for kids) if you would like to see some fish!
 Don’t plan on doing the hike in flip-flops though.
 I did the hike in sneakers and it was fine.

 Last but not least, bring along some snacks.
 There are some food options at Benagil and Praia de Vale Centeanes, but other than that you are on your own.
 We brought along the oranges we got from our wine tour but that did get a little messy.
 Granola or protein bars are probably a better option.

 Flying Your Drone in the Algarve

 When we went in January 2019, we found the Algarve to be very drone friendly.
 While there are several no-fly zones in the Algarve, you can fly in the area of the Seven Hanging Valley Hike.
 For the most part, the Portuguese Drone Code will look pretty normal for drone operators from other countries.
 In summary:

 - Stay within visual line of sight, and under 120m from ground level (30m for a toy drone under 250g)

 - Do not fly at night, or over crowds of 12 or more people